F-Bossom/Crush-A-Berry-Garden-Jam/README.md

 - You start with **60 seconds**
 - The jam bar fills as you collect ripe berries
 - Avoid clicking the 🐛 or they will eat some of your berries...
 And you have to swipe this pest away before continuing to gather!
 Costing you time and jam! (your game timer will lose 5 seconds & your mouse is click-locked 3 seconds)
 - Click the 🐇 to gain more time!
-They are so happy you chose to give them a berry that you gain more game time! (your game timer will gain 5 seconds)
+They are so happy you chose to pet them, amidst the berry collecting, that you gain more game time! (your game timer will gain 5 seconds)

 ## 🛠️ Technologies Used